bpietrzakk/swift_codes/README.md

 ```bash
 docker build -t swift_codes .
 ```
 4. Run the app with Docker Compose:
 ```bash
 docker-compose up --build
 ```
+*Note: Occasionally, a database connection error may occur on startup.
+If this happens, simply stop the process (Ctrl+C) and rerun the command.*

 *If you are on windows: a window will pop up with permission etc, allow it and then run the command again*

 The API will be available at: http://localhost:8080